Getting started with GeomLab

-When you start GeomLab (by clicking on the Big Green Arrow), you may be asked for permission to run an application that has been signed by a "Thawte Freemail Member".
-If you click the link and examine the attached certficate, you will find that it is associated with Mike Spivey's e-mail address.
+When you start GeomLab (by clicking on the Big Green Arrow), you may be asked for permission to run a signed application.
 After you give permission, a window appears that looks like this:

 This window has two areas for text.
-In the small, lower area,
+To the left

 Shift key and press the

 Return key, or click with the mouse on the

 inserts a newline into the expression).
 GeomLab copies your expression into the area at the right,

 and then shows the value of the expression, like this:

 At its simplest, GeomLab can be used as a kind of calculator, showing

 the value of each expression that you enter.
 But expressions in

 GeomLab don't always have numbers as their values; some expressions